apple patient

 For whom is the wait worthwhile?

 The MacBook Ultra isn't an upgrade for everyone – it's a product for users who want the best and are willing to pay for it.
-HDR video editing on an OLED display, on-screen touch interaction, 5G on the go, and a 2nm chip – that's the target audience.
+HDR video editing on an OLED display, direct touch interaction on the screen, and 5G on the go – that's the target audience.

 Anyone who has just bought a MacBook Pro with M5 Pro or M5 Max doesn't need to worry: These devices will remain on sale and are more than sufficient for the vast majority of professional workflows.

-However, anyone who's already waiting for a new high-end MacBook and has the budget should wait until early 2027.
-The delay of a few months isn't a major issue – and could even mean that Apple will have enough units in stock at launch to meet demand.
-The MacBook Ultra could be the biggest leap forward in MacBook history.
+However, anyone who's already waiting for a new high-end MacBook and has the budget should keep an eye on the coming months: Depending on which scenario unfolds, the MacBook Ultra could be released as early as fall 2026 or not until early 2027.
+This timeframe is manageable – and if Apple takes more time, there should be enough stock available at launch to meet demand.
+The MacBook Ultra could be the biggest leap in MacBook history.

 The best products for you: Our Amazon storefront offers a wide selection of accessories, including those for HomeKit.
 (Image: Shutterstock / akay007)